Infragistics-BusinessTools/Slingshot-Documentation/reveal-images/en/datasources/certification.md

 ## Who Can Certify Data Sources?

-Certifications help users find the data that is recommended and verified by their organization.
+Certification helps users find the data that is recommended and verified by their organization.
 That's why **certifiers** can be:

 * <img src="images/organization-icon-48.png" alt="the org workspace icon" width="24px" height="24px" /> Organization owners;
 * any user who is authorized by an Organization owner.